JN-Husch/Portable-Receiver-Display/docs/gps.md

     5.1 Open the /boot/config.txt with a text-editor:

+       sudo nano /boot/firmware/config.txt

+   (on older variants of Raspbian, the path might be:)

        sudo nano /boot/config.txt

    5.2 At the bottom of the file, add the following line: